The Impact of Shocks on the Vertical Structure of Eccentric Disks: Discussion

-Photon diffusion plays two roles in the present context.
-In addition to determining the observed luminosity, it can affect column hydrodynamics if it alters the pressure.
-The degree to which the latter happens depends on the ratio of $t_{\rm cool}$ to the relevant evolutionary timescale.
+In addition to regulating the observed luminosity, photon diffusion can also affect column hydrodynamics by altering the pressure.
+The degree to which it does so depends on the ratio of $t_{\rm cool}$ to the relevant evolutionary timescale.
 Our simulations correspond to the limit in which { $t_{\rm cool}$ is larger than all evolutionary timescales} at all times.

 The qualification ``at all times" is significant to eccentric disks because $t_{\rm cool}$ itself is a function of time.
-Even if the opacity is independent of density and temperature so that the fixed surface density of a column makes its optical depth constant, $t_{\rm esc} \propto h$, and, as we have seen, the changing vertical gravity induces changes in $h$ that can be quite large.
+Even if the opacity is independent of density and temperature so that the fixed surface density of a column makes its optical depth constant, $t_{\rm esc} \propto h$, and the changing vertical gravity induces changes in $h$ that can be quite large.
 Thus, depending on system parameters, the long diffusion time limit may apply fully, partially, or not at all.

-We will begin our discussion with the simplest case: the long diffusion time limit.
-When shocks are significant, the shock-heated outer layers hold the greatest part of the column's heat content, rather than the inner, midplane region.
-The time-dependent radiative properties of this structure therefore principally depend on $t_{\rm diff}$ for the hot layers alone.

-In the truly long diffusion time limit, { only a small fraction of the heat escapes, and the disk's temperature profile (with respect to mass) remains unchanged (except for mass-loss) from the end of one shock to the beginning of the next.
+The simplest case is the long diffusion time limit.
+In the truly long diffusion time limit, only a small fraction of the heat escapes, and the disk's temperature profile (with respect to mass) remains unchanged except for mass-loss from the end of one shock to the beginning of the next.
 When the next shock passes through, the gas can be heated further.
-The only modification to the temperature profile due to radiation is then a downturn at the very top of the hot layer, where the optical depth is small enough that the photon escape time is less than the shock recurrence time, i.e., the orbital period.}
+The only modification to the temperature profile due to radiation is then a downturn at the very top of the hot layer, where the optical depth is small enough that the photon escape time is less than the shock recurrence time, i.e., the orbital period.

 If $t_{\rm cool}$ is shorter than the orbital period, but longer than a shock passage time, the shock creates a new temperature profile within the column, but it evolves significantly only after the shock disappears.
 As shown in Figure~\ref{fig:T_S}, the temperature profile left behind by the shock generally peaks at the column surface.
 Its evolution begins with quick non-diffusive losses near the photosphere, followed by slightly slower diffusive losses from the layer just under the photosphere.
 The temperature now diminishes both upward and downward from a peak near the top of the column, so that photon diffusion carries heat away from the peak both outward and inward.
 Because the density declines outward, the outward flux is larger than the inward when comparing two locations with equal temperature.
 As a result, the peak temperature both falls and moves deeper into the column.